Rekaa-DA/Sample-Data-Selection-And-Understanding/README.md

 * Analyzed using built-in Excel functions
 * Enhanced with a classification column for better insights

-This assignment highlights foundational Excel data analysis skills essential for business analytics and reporting.
+This assignment highlights foundational Excel data analysis skills essential for business analytics and reportin

-Tell me 👍